barryclark/jekyll-now/_posts/2023-4-22-Literature.md

 ---
 layout: post
-title: You're up and running!
+title: Dictum
 ---

-Knowledge is a city to the building of which every human being brought a stone.-- Emerson
+*Knowledge is a city to the building of which every human being brought a stone.*-- Emerson